p-s-vishnu/rag-job-application-assistant/README.md

    ```bash
    OPENAI_API_KEY=<your_api_key_here>
    ```
+3. Install the packages relevant to the project using `pip install -r requirements.txt`.

-3. Run the python command on the terminal
+4. Finally, run the python command on the terminal

     ```python
     streamlit run app.py